 The GOOD NEWS is once we discover what our negative core beliefs are, we gain insight into distorted thinking patterns; thus bringing awareness of how toxic they really may be!
 Most individuals are walking around not paying attention to the automatic negative thoughts (ANTS) continuously processing in our mind and thoughts and that's when they can be so powerful!
 Practicing mindfulness and becoming more aware of this is the beginning steps of A BETTER YOU..!!

 Counseling is all about learning about yourself, your beliefs and being adaptable to change andor acceptance.
 Flexibility is a personality trait that describes the extent to which a person can cope with changes in circumstances and think about problems and tasks in novel, creative ways.

 More Info About My Practice

-I am also Board Certified Telementalhealth (BC-TMH) credentialed provider which identifies those professionals who are uniquely trained in best practices for delivering traditional behavioral healthcare through technological means.
+The BC-TMH credential identifies those professionals who are uniquely trained in best practices for delivering traditional behavioral healthcare through technological means.
 BC-TMH credential holders have met nationally established telemental health criteria.
-I am currently accepting new clients and I look forward to hearing from you!
-I am currently only providing telehealth counseling services for the time being.

 On the Fence About Going to Therapy?